BirdDGP/d2-item-quiz/README.md

 - Record all generated questions.

 ### To do list
-- Item selection animation.
-- Clean up.
+- Clean up & Optimization